PeterLourens/kiwipiano/README.md

 ## Bookings Page

 User gets an alert message when clicking "Book Now" button while not logged in.
 When user is logged in, then user is able to use the booking form to book a session.
-User can select a session, date, start time and end time.
+User can select a session, date and timeslot.
 User gets a confirmation afterwards.
 User is able to update the booking details or cancel the booking.
-The booking detail is delete from the database when user cencel the booking.
+The booking detail is deleted from the database when user cancel the booking.
 There is an alert when user selects to cancel the booking.
 User is redircted to the profile page after cancelling the booking.

 * Booking alert
     ![Booking alert](media/readme-pics/booking_alert.png)